 It's official!
-The investigation on TelexFree has been absolved of what Behind MLM has researched and posted.2
+The investigation on TelexFree has been absolved of what Behind MLM has researched and posted.26

-285. On June 19, 2013, the Brazilian Court in Acre issued an injunction putting "a stop to TelexFree's business operations, including the registration of new affiliate investors, acceptance of new investments and paying any returns owed on existing affiliate investments."27

-286 At all times material herein, the other Defendants knew that TelexFree was and illegal Pyramid Ponzi Scheme which involved the illegal sale of securities, but continued to aid, abet and further such illegal activities.
-Despite the foregoing knowledge, TelexFree and the other Defendants continued to participate in the attraction and processing of new investors, continued to allow payments to process through TelexFree's accounts, allowed TelexFree to continue to illegally sell securities and further its illegal Pyramid Ponzi Scheme, and otherwise continued to further TelexFree's illegal activities.

-On March 9, 2014, TelexFree changed its compensation plan, thereby requiring 287.
-Promoters to sell its VoIP product in order to qualify for the payments that TelexFree had previously promised to pay them.
-The rule change generated a storm of protests from Promoters who were unable to recover their money.

-On April 1, 2014, dozens of Promoters descended upon TelexFree's 288.
-Marlborough, Massachusetts office to protest this change and attempt to regain access to their money.
+- 285. On June 19, 2013, the Brazilian Court in Acre issued an injunction putting "a stop to TelexFree's business operations, including the registration of new affiliate investors, acceptance of new investments and paying any returns owed on existing affiliate investments."27 - 286.
+At all times material herein, the other Defendants knew that TelexFree was and illegal Pyramid Ponzi Scheme which involved the illegal sale of securities, but continued to aid, abet and further such illegal activities.
+Despite the foregoing knowledge, TelexFree and the other Defendants continued to participate in the attraction and processing of new investors, continued to allow payments to process through TelexFree's accounts, allowed TelexFree to continue to illegally sell securities and further its illegal Pyramid Ponzi Scheme, and otherwise continued to further TelexFree's illegal activities. - 287.
+On March 9, 2014, TelexFree changed its compensation plan, thereby requiring Promoters to sell its VoIP product in order to qualify for the payments that TelexFree had previously promised to pay them.
+The rule change generated a storm of protests from Promoters who were unable to recover their money. - 288.
+On April 1, 2014, dozens of Promoters descended upon TelexFree's Marlborough, Massachusetts office to protest this change and attempt to regain access to their money.
 Local media covering interviewed one Promoter who admitted that the VoIP service is "almost impossible to sell".
-28 On April 14, 2014, Defendants TelexFree, Inc., TelexFree, LLC and TelexFree Financial abruptly sought bankruptcy protection in Nevada under Chapter 11, admitting that they cannot meet their obligations from VoIP revenues and seeking authority to reject all its current obligations to promoters.
+On April 14, 2014, Defendants TelexFree, Inc., TelexFree, LLC and TelexFree Financial abruptly sought bankruptcy protection in Nevada under Chapter 11, admitting that they cannot meet their obligations from VoIP revenues and seeking authority to reject all its current obligations to promoters.

-[&]quot;Brazilian Court TelexFree suspends operations", Behind MLM (June 20, 2013), http://behindmlm.com/companies/telexfree/brazilian-court-suspends-telexfree-operations/.

-28 Scott O'Connell, "Upset customers look for answers at TelexFREE offices", Wicked Local-Dennis (April 1, 2014 (updated April 17, 2014)), http://dennis.wickedlocal.com/article/20140401/NEWS/140409503?sect=More&map=0.

 - 289. At all relevant times herein, Defendants engaged in: (a) fraudulent or deceptive conduct in connection with the purchase or sale of securities, in violation of Section 10 (b) of the Exchange Act of 1934 ("Exchange Act") and Rule 10b-5 thereunder; (b) fraud in the offer or sale of securities, in violation of Section 17(a) of the Securities Act of 1933 ("Securities Act"); and (c) the offer or sale of unregistered securities, in violation of Section 5 of the Securities Act. - 290.
 In addition, TelexFree and the other Defendants unlawfully, willfully and knowingly used means and instrumentalities, directly and indirectly, in connection with the purchase and sale of unregistered securities; and used and employed manipulative and deceptive devices and contrivances in violation of, inter alia, the Massachusetts Uniform Securities Act, M.G.L. c.
-110A, Section 410b. - 291.
+IIOA, Section 410b. - 291.
 Plaintiffs make the following allegations upon information and belief and the investigation of their counsel, except as to their own actions and the facts that are a matter of public record: - 292.
 TelexFree's business purportedly centers on the sale of its VoIP Program, 99 TelexFree, despite the fact that TelexFree's president testified to having limited knowledge of VoIP and never having been in the telecom business. - 293.
 A VoIP computer program, such as 99TelexFree, allows an individual to place phone calls over the Internet. - 294.
 In effect, an individual can use VoIP as a substitute for traditional landline phone services. - 295.
 Using technology borrowed from Disk A Vontade, a nearly identical venture with common management, TelexFree rebranded the VoIP Program, offering it for a flat monthly fee of \$49.90. - 296.
 Unlike Disk A Vontade operations, however, TelexFree coupled the VoIP Program with a wildly lucrative and fraudulent scheme (hereinafter the "Passive Income Scheme").